Coping With Natural Disaster

-Natural calamities bring emotional damage to millions of people every year, leaving them to survive disasters.
-Earthquakes, hurricanes, tsunamis, fires, tornadoes, floods, and human caused disasters are only some of the calamities that destroy our homes and lives.
-Even with preparations made for natural calamities, there is nothing we can do to stop the destruction can bring completely.
+Natural calamities bring emotional damage to millions of people every year, leaving them to survive.
+Earthquakes, hurricanes, tsunamis, fires, tornadoes, floods, and human-caused tragedies are only some of the calamities that destroy our homes and lives.
+Even with preparations made for natural calamities, there is nothing we can do to stop the destruction completely.

 Source: flickr.com

-These disasters often impact an individual’s mental health.
-According to Mental Health Services Administration, one of the most common psychological effects brought about by this is post-traumatic stress disorder.
+These disasters often impact children and adolescents’ mental health.
+According to the Mental Health Services Administration, one of the most common psychological effects brought about by this is post-traumatic stress disorder.

 Disaster Coping Guide

-Coping with disasters or traumatic events is not easy.
-Anyone who has been exposed to a terrifying or life-threatening event, such as disasters, can develop mental health concerns related to Post-Traumatic Stress Disorder (PTSD).
+Dealing with a disaster or traumatic event is not easy.
+Anyone who has been exposed to a terrifying or life-threatening traumatic event, such as a disaster, can develop mental health concerns related to Post-Traumatic Stress Disorder (PTSD).
 This disorder can manifest immediately once the disaster has happened but in some cases, it can develop much later.
-For months or even years, individuals with post traumatic stress disorder will still be haunted by these traumatic events, to the point that their daily routine becomes significantly impeded.
-“People with PTSD have intense, disturbing thoughts and strong overwhelming feelings related to their experience that last long after the traumatic disaster has ended,” explains Ranna Parekh, M.D., M.P.H.
+For months or even years, people who suffer from post-traumatic stress disorder will still be haunted by these traumatic events, to the point that their daily routine becomes significantly impeded.
+“People who have PTSD have intense, disturbing thoughts and strong overwhelming feelings related to their experience that last long after the traumatic disaster has ended,” explains Ranna Parekh, M.D., M.P.H.
 “They may relive the event through flashbacks or nightmares; they may feel sadness, fear or anger; and they may feel detached or estranged from other people.”

 Victims Can Develop PTSD